Orchard House Traditions and Creating Community

 In the flurry of activities leading up to Winter Ceremony and the big event itself, I am constantly reminded of our school motto, Make of Yourself A Light.
 Our OHS light shines brightly and warmly during this special time.
 We embrace our connections with one another, share our community values, and find joy in giving.
 Ask anyone who has had the opportunity to attend a Winter Ceremony and you will see a light in their eyes as they talk about what a meaningful experience it is.

 As special as Winter Ceremony is, it is only one of many traditions that help to create the kind, nurturing, and vibrant place that is Orchard House.
-From Terabithia to the Concord trip, from the 8th Grade vs. Faculty Broomball Game, to weekly afternoon tea in my office, each tradition at OHS includes girls in community rituals that strengthen personal relationships and helps them understand that they are part of something bigger than themselves - these notions are not lost on our girls.
+From Terabithia to the pancake breakfast, from the 8th Grade vs. Faculty Broomball Game, to weekly afternoon tea in my office, each tradition at OHS includes girls in community rituals that strengthen personal relationships and helps them understand that they are part of something bigger than themselves - these notions are not lost on our girls.

 Shortly after I was appointed as Head of School, I had the opportunity to have lunch with each class of girls in order for us to get to know one another.
 I quickly found that although each class had its own personality, there were common themes among all four grades.
 I found it interesting and an insight into Orchard House culture that each class wanted to know if I planned to change any of their traditions.
 The girls clearly articulated what these traditions mean to them as they spoke of belonging, rites of passage, opportunities for creation and self-expression, leadership, and just plain fun.
 Indeed, when I’ve had the pleasure of meeting alumnae who have come back to visit, many of them walk our halls and reflect on these traditions with a smile and an, “Oh, I remember…” and recount a personal experience that adds to our collective OHS story.